DC Guard members test positive for COVID after protests

 She said personnel were medically screened for the coronavirus prior to their arrival, and will be screened before they leave.

-According to officials, about 5,000 total Guard members were in D.C. for the civil unrest, including as many as 1,200 from the D.C.
+According to officials, about 5,000 Guard members were in D.C. for the civil unrest, including as many as 1,200 from the D.C.
 Guard.
-The remainder came from 11 other states: Florida, Idaho, Indiana, Maryland, Missouri, Mississippi, New Jersey, Ohio, South Carolina, Tennessee and Utah.
+The remainder came from 11 states: Florida, Idaho, Indiana, Maryland, Missouri, Mississippi, New Jersey, Ohio, South Carolina, Tennessee and Utah.

-According to officials, Guard members returning to other states may remain on duty status and continue to be paid for two additional weeks so that they can be in quarantine if they were at risk for coronavirus infections.
+According to officials, Guard members returning to their home states may remain on duty status and continue to be paid for two additional weeks so that they can be in quarantine if they were at risk for coronavirus infections.

+The federal Bureau of Prisons, which dispatched dozens of officers from its riot teams to the streets of Washington, is now offering coronavirus tests for those officers in Washington, an agency spokesman said Tuesday.
+The agency has also been making arrangements for officers to be tested when they return to the community where they regularly work, if they don’t want to be tested in Washington, the spokesman, Justin Long, said.
+The agency can’t compel its employees to be tested.

+A spokeswoman for the FBI — which has had agents questioning people arrested at protests across the U.S. and also deployed its elite Hostage Rescue Team in Washington — would not answer questions about whether the agents would be tested or whether they were instructed to wear masks while working in the field.
+The agency would only say it was working with other officials to “continue to ensure measures are in place to protect the FBI workforce,” but did not provide any specific information.